Dynatrace/Dynatrace-Cordova-Ionic-Monitoring/README.md

 This is the download and default version of the properties.
 Following points have to be configured:

 * SOURCE_DIRECTORY: The source directory at the beginning is the source directoy of your Ionic project.
 For most Ionic 2 projects this directory is called *"src"*.
 In Ionic 1 this directory can also be called *"www"*.
+As you already noticed this value is an array.
+So you can add several folders and all of them get instrumented.
+This is especially important if you have got different index.html file because of different frameworks.
 * TYPE: Dynatrace Saas is configured as default type.
 Other type options might be Dynatrace Managed or Dynatrace AppMon.
 * AGENT_LOCATION: You can choose wether you want to download the whole agent (OFFLINE) and include the agent in the build or if you want to add only a tag (ONLINE) in the HTML which is downloading the agent on the fly (when the application is starting).
 * Beneath the other options you can find the API configuration for Dynatrace Saas/Managed and Dynatrace AppMon.
 Depending on which TYPE you use, make sure that you fill in the configuration.